Getting Started

 Auto requested a new certificate from Let's Encrypt.
 Automatically renews the certificate to maintain its validity

-Execute tproxy with sudo ./tproxy
+Execute dstack-gateway with sudo ./dstack-gateway -c gateway.toml

-To enhance security, we've limited TLS certificate issuance to Tproxy via CAA records.
+To enhance security, we've limited TLS certificate issuance to dstack-gateway via CAA records.
 However, since these records can be modified through Cloudflare's domain management, we need to implement global CA certificate monitoring to maintain security oversight.

-file and restart teepod
+file and restart dstack-vmm

 .
 This error should disappear.
 For example, you may find 33000-34000 free to use: